mozilla/httpfs/README.md

 # httpfs
-FUSE filesystem who's operations are POSTed to a web-server
+FUSE filesystem who's operations are POSTed to a web-server.
+Part of Snakepit project.